volkamerlab/plipify/README.md

 Tools such as the Protein-Ligand Interaction Profiler ([PLIP](https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index)) enable us to get detailed interaction profiles for single structures.
 However, combining this data for multiple structures of a protein to identify possible interaction hotspots across them, e.g. when bound to different ligands, remains difficult.
 The aim of `plipify` is to create and visualize a fingerprint that represents the protein-ligand interaction frequencies over multiple structures of the same protein.

-Note that full credits for protein-ligand profile computation goes to [PLIP](https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index) [1]. `plipify` provides a wrapper around PLIP, which allows to digest multiple structures at once, performs the mapping of the individual profiles to fingerprints and reports protein-ligand interaction frequencies.
+Note that full credits for protein-ligand profile computation go to [PLIP](https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index) [1]. `plipify` provides a wrapper around PLIP, which allows to digest multiple structures at once, performs the mapping of the individual profiles to fingerprints and reports protein-ligand interaction frequencies.

 > [1] Salentin, S. et al. [PLIP: fully automated protein-ligand interaction profiler](https://academic.oup.com/nar/article/43/W1/W443/2467865).
 Nucl.
 Acids Res., 2015, 43 (W1): W443-W447.